fybrik/fybrik/site/docs/tasks/control-plane-security.md

   --from-file=ca.crt=./ca.crt
 ```

+Note that Fybrik expects that the keys of the CA certificates in the secret will end with `.crt` suffix.

 Here is an example of a self-signed issuer managed by cert-manager.
 The secret tls-ca that holds the CA certificate
 is created and automatically renewed by cert-manager.